grailsmarket/cat-admin/README.md

 ## Database

-The app connects directly to the Grails PostgreSQL database using a restricted user (`grails_cat_admin`) with minimal permissions:
+The app connects directly to the Grails PostgreSQL database using a restricted user (`grails_cat_admin`) with minimal permissions on category-related tables, and read-only access to analytics/stats views.

-- `clubs` table: SELECT, INSERT, UPDATE
-- `club_memberships` table: SELECT, INSERT, DELETE
-- `ens_names` table: SELECT only
-- `clubs_audit_log` table: SELECT only

-All changes are automatically logged via database triggers.
+All category changes are automatically logged via database triggers.

 ## License